-- 13. Defendant designs, manufactures, markets, imports, distributes and sells consumer electronics and kitchen products, including the subject "Chef's Mark Pressure Cooker" which specifically includes the Model Number CYD-100-V. - 14.
-According to the Owner's Manual accompanying each individual unit sold, the pressure cookers purport to be designed with a "features," misleading the consumer into believing that the pressure cookers are reasonably safe for their normal, intended use. - 15.
-By reason of the forgoing acts or omissions, the above-named Plaintiff and/or her family purchased the pressure cooker with the reasonable expectation that it was properly designed and manufactured, free from defects of any kind, and that it was safe for its intended, foreseeable use of cooking. - 16.
-Plaintiff used her pressure cooker for its intended purpose of preparing meals for herself and/or family and did so in a manner that was reasonable and foreseeable by the Defendant. - 17.
-However, the aforementioned pressure cooker was defectively and negligently designed and manufactured by the Defendant in that it failed to properly function as to prevent the lid from being removed with normal force while the unit remained pressurized, despite the appearance that all the pressure had been released, during the ordinary, foreseeable and proper use of cooking food with the product; placing the Plaintiff, her family, and similar consumers in danger while using the pressure cookers. - 18.
-Defendant's pressure cookers possess defects that make them unreasonably dangerous for their intended use by consumers because the lid can be rotated and opened while the unit remains pressurized.
+- 14. Defendant designs, markets, imports, distributes and sells consumer electronics and kitchen products, including the subject "Insignia 6 Qt Multi-Function Pressure Cooker," which specifically includes the Model Number NS-MC60SS9 (referred to hereafter as "pressure cooker(s)") that is at issue in this case. - 15.
+According to the Owner's Manual accompanying each individual unit sold, the pressure cookers purport to be designed with a "features," misleading the consumer into believing that the pressure cookers are reasonably safe for their normal, intended use.
+Said "features" include, but is not limited to, a "[1]ooking lid keeps the cooker closed while it's pressurized."
+5 - 16.
+By reason of the forgoing acts or omissions, the above-named Plaintiff and/or her family purchased the pressure cooker with the reasonable expectation that it was properly designed and manufactured, free from defects of any kind, and that it was safe for its intended, foreseeable use of cooking.

+- 17. Plaintiff used the pressure cooker for its intended purpose of preparing meals for herself and/or family and did so in a manner that was reasonable and foreseeable by the Defendant. - 18.
+However, the aforementioned pressure cooker was defectively and negligently designed and sold by the Defendant in that it failed to properly function as to prevent the lid from being removed with normal force while the unit remained pressurized, despite the appearance that all the pressure had been released, during the ordinary, foreseeable and proper use of cooking food with the product; placing the Plaintiff, his family, and similar consumers in danger while using the pressure cookers. - 19.
+On October 26, 2023, the Consumer Products Safety Commission ("CPSC") announced a recall of more than 900,000 of Defendant's pressure cookers model numbers NS-MC60SS8, NS-MC60SS9, and NS-MC80SS9, which includes the subject pressure cooker, after receiving "31 reports of incidents in which the contents were expelled under pressure, including 17 reports of burn injuries, some of which involved reports of second-degree and severe burns.." - 20.
+Defendant's pressure cookers possess defects that make them unreasonably dangerous for their intended use by consumers because the lid can be rotated and opened while the unit remains pressurized. - 21.
+Further, Defendant's representations about "safety" are not just misleading, they are flatly wrong and put innocent consumers like Plaintiff directly in harm's way.